ballerina-platform/ballerina-distribution/examples/http-service-cache-response/http_service_cache_response.md

-# REST service - Sending cache response
+# REST service - Send cache response

 HTTP service can send cache response by adding `http:Cache` annotation to the return type.